SDGP-CS-09/.github/profile/README.md

 ## 🚀 About Bloom

-GrowGenius is a revolutionary IoT-based smart gardening solution that combines traditional knowledge with cutting-edge technology.
+Bloom is a revolutionary IoT-based smart gardening solution that combines traditional knowledge with cutting-edge technology.
 Our mission is to empower gardeners, small-scale farmers, and plant enthusiasts with intelligent tools for better cultivation.

 ### 🌟 Key Features